 National Tartan Day!

-To recognize Americans that have Scottish ancestry Congress established in 1997 National Tartan Day.
+To recognize Americans that have Scottish ancestry Congress was established in 1997 National Tartan Day.

 The date chosen was April 6th as this was when the Declaration of Arbroath was signed in 1320.
 This was a declaration of Scottish independence.

 This day originated in Canada in 1987.
-And soon spread all over the world in countries where many Scottish people emigrated to, such as the United States, Canada, Australia, and New Zealand.
+And soon spread all over the world in countries where many Scottish people emigrated, such as the United States, Canada, Australia, and New Zealand.

 There is also International Tartan Day which is held on July 1st.

 This date was chosen as it is the anniversary of the repeal of the 1747 Act of Proscription.
-This act banned the wearing of tartan.
+This act banned the wearing of tartans.

 Where To Buy Tartan Products?

-Lang Syne Shop has been trading for 35 years and supply gifts that you will remember.
+Lang Syne Shop has been trading for 35 years and supplies gifts that you will remember.